umbobabo/component-blog-post/README.md

 The blog post component is a simple element to show a blog post.
 This component is primarily for the blog post page.

-Colours overwrite:
+Overridable variables:
 ------------------
-You can override default value for colours introducing variables as below:
+You can override the following variables:

     :root {
       --blog-post-color-title: green;